sagar900aj/Computer-science-and-technology/README.md

 Purpose: To make learning faster and easier with simple, practical, and step-by-step notes and code.

-For: Students of Class 12 Vocational / Diploma / Beginners in Computer Science.
+For: Students of Diploma / Beginners in Computer Science.

 Language: English (with the option to add Bengali if required).